amdewitt/ChuShogiLite/README.md

 <a href="https://en.wikipedia.org/wiki/Shogi_notation#SFEN">SFEN (Shogi Forsyth-Edwards Notation)</a> is a string encoding of the position of the game.
 ChuShogiLite uses a version of SFEN specifically adapted for Chu Shogi, which is the same one used by <a href="https://lishogi.org/analysis/chushogi">Lishogi</a> for Chu Shogi games.

 USI (Universal Shogi Interface) is a dialect of <a href="https://en.wikipedia.org/wiki/Shogi_notation#SFEN">UCI (Universal Chess Interface)</a> adapted for Shogi (i.e. 7g7f, 7g7c+, or P*7d).
 ChuShogiLite uses a version adapted specifically for Chu Shogi which allows three coordinates to be strung together to account for double moves (i.e. 7g7f7e), which is the same one used by <a href="https://lishogi.org/analysis/chushogi">Lishogi</a> for Chu Shogi games.

+## Custom Styling

+The 'chushogi-lite.css' file comes with many different variables found at the top of the file that can be customized, allowing for a variety of styling options.
+However, these must be customized within the file itself or by using &lt;style> tags.